navikt/deployment-cli/README.md

 `deployment-cli deploy` contains a few subcommands for easily creating Github Deployments using the Github API:

 ### Creating a deployment
-Creating a deployment is done using the `deployment-cli deploy create` or  command.
-It will also do templating using handlebars ib the resource files specified with `-r/--resource`.
+Creating a deployment is done using the `deployment-cli deploy create` command.
+It will also do templating using handlebars in the resource files specified with `-r/--resource`.
 The values used for templating can be specified using the config file specified by `-v/--vars`. `deployment-cli` will also inject a few values regardless of specifying a config file:
 * ref: git reference.
 Specified by the `--ref` flag.
 Default: `master`